How to Set Up an Instagram Business Account: A Step-by-Step Guide

 - Book Appointment

 - View Shop

 For example, a beauty salon may add a “Book Appointment” CTA to push customers to book their treatments online quickly.
-Alternatively, a restaurant may add a “Place Order” action button so followers can easily order from their takeaway or delivery menu.
+Alternatively, a restaurant may add a “Place Order” action button so followers can easily order from their takeaway or delivery menu using the Instagram link.

 eCommerce businesses that use Instagram Shopping should take advantage of a “View Shop” button.
 These CTA buttons are a great way of helping interested followers to take action directly after browsing your Instagram feed.